SuryanshOps/_Virtual_Mouse/README.md

 Translating three-dimensional human motion into a precise two-dimensional digital cursor requires a robust pipeline of computer vision models, linear algebra, and digital signal processing.
 Here is the exact breakdown of the system's underlying logic.

 ### 1. Two-Stage Neural Network Pipeline (MediaPipe)
-The system does not just "look for a hand."
-It uses a two-stage pipeline for extreme efficiency:
+The system uses a two-stage pipeline for extreme efficiency:
 * **BlazePalm Detector:** A lightweight model first scans the entire webcam frame to locate the bounding box of a palm.
 * **Hand Landmark Model:** Once the palm is found, this secondary model analyzes that specific cropped region to predict exactly 21 3D points `(x, y, z)`.